polarfire-soc/apps/linux_applications/Source/Accessing_shared_LPDDR4_from_Fabric/Readme.md

 ## Description

 In the Libero design, fabric LSRAM and fabric DMA Controller are interfaced to MSS via FIC.
 The shared LPDDR4 memory region (0XC0000000-0xC000FFFF) is accessed via  uncached path for fabric as shown in following figure.

-More information on Libero design is available on [GitHub](https://github.com/polarfire-soc/icicle-kit-reference-design).
+For more information about the Libero design, see [ICICLE Kit Reference Design](https://github.com/polarfire-soc/icicle-kit-reference-design).

 ![](./images/Libero_dis.png)